Have you wondered how much you should charge for your freelance writing rates?

 The coolest part about this pricing model is the shift that happens when prospects are staring at three rate options: The conversation in their minds moves from “Should I hire this person?” to “Which service level will I buy?”

 Human nature for most people is to avoid the super cheap one and most expensive one.
 Sometimes you’ll meet a prospect who wants everything and won’t worry about money as much as other.

 Give tiered rates a try next time someone asks what are your freelance writing rates.
 You’ll be shocked by how many prospects choose a more expensive option when you make it available.

 7. Creating a Daily Rate

-This one isn’t as common as the other six and more often found in Europe.
-Similar to hourly pricing, day rates cover all work completed within a day.
-This is more often found in consulting than it is with freelance writing.
+The final method is known as a daily rate and isn’t as common as per word or the others on this list.
+Similar to hourly pricing, day rates cover all work completed within a day and great for experienced writers who know whaty they can accomplish in a day.
+I’ve found this is more often found in consulting than it is with freelance writers.

-One plus is that daily rates do offer more flexibility than the hourly model since you don’t have to track every hour.
+One plus to this style is that daily rates do offer more flexibility than the hourly model since you don’t have to track every hour.
 Beyond that, the same rationale discussed above for hourly rates apply here as well.